"In this human world, not all those who are called a thug are really a thug.

 No.7

+This statue is the symbol of bashing-japan.
+Not for honoring "Comfort women".
 Why shouldnft comfort women during Korean War and Vietnam War be remembered and honored?
 Hundreds of thousands of them were killed or raped brutally and trafficked by Korean soldiers.
 Why doesnft the inscription mention it?
+There are still many surviving sexual slavery victims from Korean War.
+They are suffering now without any apology and compensations.
+If you have an ounce of conscience, you should save them.
+Do not make a sacrifice of them in order to defame Japan or to dilute Korean atrocity in Korea War, Vietnam War.
+M.C.

 No.6